yuvraaj2002/AI-Notes/Database Management System/Case Studies/Shark Tank India/Solutions.md

 This page is actually dedicated towards the solutions of all the questions which are mentioned in the PDF and in this page I will be sharing my approach in term of SQL query and also I will be explaining my thought process.

-### You Team must promote shark Tank India season 4, The senior come up with the idea to show highest funding domain wise so that new startups can be attracted, and you were assigned the task to show the same.
+### ➡️You Team must promote shark Tank India season 4, The senior come up with the idea to show highest funding domain wise so that new startups can be attracted, and you were assigned the task to show the same.

 To solve this problem there are 2 approaches which are coming in my mind, so let's me explain you both the approaches sequentially.